ColinKlich/Excel-Column-Comparator/README.md

     - Versions 1-3 bring that time down to 1 hr.
     - Versison 4 and beyond should bring that time down to 5 minutes.
 - This program is designed to be multi-functional and address similar processes with similar time-saving requirements
+- Code is compiled into an .exe file to run on any windows machine.

 ## Upcoming Features
-- Ability to select columns from source lists and output them to the 'output.xlsx' file (v4)
+- Ability to select columns from source lists and output them to the 'output.xlsx' file (v4) DONE